CARPAL TUNNEL SYNDROME

 We will assess your condition before coming up with the specifics of your treatment.
 This is because the treatment procedure depends on factors such as your age, health, etc.

 Temporary carpal tunnel syndrome can be treated using the conservative treatments.
 But these treatments are sometimes not effective in relieving the pain.
-Such case may require PRP treatment and stem cell therapy which has been applied successfully in the following cases:
+Such case may require PRP treatment and regenerative cell therapy which has been applied successfully in the following cases:

 - As non-steroidal anti-inflammatory drugs and pain medication especially if the debilitation and pain persist despite the traditional treatments.